rezasalatin/V-BeachNet/README.md

 # V-BeachNet

-This repository contains the official PyTorch implementation for the paper "V-BeachNet: A Video Segmentation System for Swash Motion Detection."
+This repository contains the official PyTorch implementation for the paper "A New Framework for Quantifying Alongshore Variability of Swash Motion Using Fully Convolutional Networks."
 V-BeachNet is built upon V-FloodNet.

 **V-BeachNet paper:**
 Salatin, R., Chen, Q., Raubenheimer, B., Elgar, S., Gorrell, L., & Li, X. (2024).
 A New Framework for Quantifying Alongshore Variability of Swash Motion Using Fully Convolutional Networks.
 Coastal Engineering, 104542.